-Childcare centers serving healthy meals and snacks to the children in their care may be eligible for per-meal reimbursement and training through the Child and Adult Care Food Program (CACFP).
+Childcare centers serving healthy meals and snacks to the children in their care may be eligible for the Child and Adult Care Food Program (CACFP).

 CACFP is also available for home-based child care providers and afterschool enrichment programs.
 Click here to learn more.

 CACFP is a reimbursement-based program.
 Approved centers buy and serve healthy meals and/or snacks, then request reimbursement on a monthly basis.
 Centers also benefit from free training and resources to support their efforts to provide quality nutrition.

 CACFP is federally funded through the United States Department of Agriculture and is administered at the state level through the New York State Department of Health.

 Most child care centers are eligible to participate in CACFP if they: